 Here are a few of my favorite Twine games:

 Queers in Love at the End of the World

 Queers in Love at the End of the World is probably my favorite Twine game.
 The game is set 10 seconds before the end of the world.
 You, the player, are with your loved one and must decide (quickly) how to spend your last 10 seconds.
 The game is meant to be played and replayed as you explore the different possible paths.
 I love the simple timer game mechanic and the variety of (sometimes NSFW) narrative paths.

 Stephen Colbert’s team put together a Twine game called Escape from the Man-Sized Cabinet before his CBS show got started, apparently out of boredom.
 The game is whimsical, mostly pointless, and (I assume) is an odd attempt at viral marketing.
 Here’s a screenshot:

 Capitalism The Role Playing Game is a fairly ridiculous game in which you battle each of the world’s top 100 richest people in order to become the richest and most powerful person in the world.
 Based on which class you select, you will have a set of randomized attacks to perform in each battle.
 As you progress, you will also earn special skills which can be used to devastating effect.

-In the fall, Keegan and I will be leading a faculty learning community to help instructors integrate Twine into their courses.
+In the fall, Keegan and I will be leading a faculty learning community (eXperience Play) to help instructors integrate Twine into their courses.
 We will be discussing and demoing the tool, and then we will work to collaboratively build a game with the instructors that addresses a social issue facing students at the University of Oklahoma.

 (Note not all of these games were actually built in Twine, but they easily could have been and are similar enough to basically indistinguishable from Twine)